-The Drug Medi-Cal Organized Delivery System (DMC-ODS) Beneficiary Handbook has been translated in Sacramento County's seven threshold Arabic, Chinese, languages: Farsi, Spanish, Hmong, Russian, and Vietnamese.
-This handbook is to help beneficiaries understand what services are available, how to access services, and other pertinent information. handbook, in all seven languages, is available at all provider locations and available on the Sacramento County website:
+The Drug Medi-Cal Organized Delivery System (DMC-ODS) Beneficiary Handbook was revised in accordance with new CalAIM standards and is available in Sacramento County's seven threshold languages: Arabic, Chinese, Farsi, Hmong, Spanish, Russian, and Vietnamese.
+This handbook is to help beneficiaries understand what services are available, how to access services, and other pertinent information.
+The handbook, in all seven languages, is available at all provider locations and available on the Sacramento County website: